ietf-wg-dance/draft-dance-architecture/draft-wilson-dance-architecture.md

 ## Mutual TLS Authentication

-Using DNS to convey certificate information for authenticating TLS clients gives a not-yet-unauthenticated client the ability to trigger a DNS lookup on the server side of the TLS connection.
+Using DNS to convey certificate information for authenticating TLS clients gives a not-yet-authenticated client the ability to trigger a DNS lookup on the server side of the TLS connection.
 An opportunity for DDOS may exist when malicious clients can trigger arbitrary DNS lookups.
 For instance, an authoritative DNS server which has been configured to respond slowly, may cause a high concurrency of in-flight TLS authentication processes as well as open connections to upstream resolvers.
 This sort of attack (of type slowloris) could have a performance or availability impact on the TLS server.

 #### Example 1: TLS authentication for HTTPS API interaction, DANE preauthorization